Medicinal and Biological Chemistry MSc

 However, it also demands the chemical understanding of the nature of biological structures, from macromolecules to cells, the design of pharmaceutical materials in the laboratory and their function in clinical settings.

-The degree consists of advanced lecture courses in:
+The lecture courses include topics in:

 - Biological Chemistry

 These are studied concurrently with a predominantly practical based course offering an introduction to research methods.

 Students then proceed to a period of full-time research project work, leading to the submission of their Masters dissertation.